mwalbers1/Data-Analytics-Bootcamp/school-district-analysis/README.md

 #### School Type report
 The effect on this report may lead to inaccurate generalizations towards charter schools.
 Would someone pay a lot of money to enroll in a prestigious charter school when the `% Overall Passing` is below 90%?
-The effect on this report also hides the fact that the passing rates in math and reading are well above 90%.
+The effect on this report also reduces the % Passing Math and % Passing Reading percentages.

 **Before changes to 9th grade scores**